profweston/School_District_Analysis/README.md

 ## Results

 The first analysis included all the math and reading scores provided in the data set.
 The second analysis included the data that remained after ninth grade math and reading scores for Thomas High School were removed.
 The code used to remove reading scores is pictured below.
-The same process was used to removed math scores.
+The code was then refactored  to remove math scores.

 ![Loc Code](/Resources/Loc_Code.png)